Model-independent search for neutrino sources with the ANTARES neutrino telescope: Model-independent multiscale source search

 \subsection{The search grid}

-A discrete spherical grid\footnote{The grid consists out of 165016 gridpoints} with a spacing of $\approx$ 0.5$^{\circ}$ is used to evaluate the directions of the measured events.
-Figure~\ref{fig:sourceSetup} shows such a spherical grid with gridpoints in blue and 12000 randomly generated neutrino events in white.
+In the first step a spherical grid is defined that allows for describing the sky map in terms of sets of integers assigned to the grid points (see subsequent steps).
+The distance of adjacent grid points is chosen to be $0.5^\circ$, commensurate with the angular resolution of reconstructed neutrino-induced muon tracks in ANTARES (see Fig.~\ref{fig:selectfit}).
+The grid consists of 165016 grid points.
+Figures~\ref{fig:sourceSetup1}, \ref{fig:sourceSetup2} and \ref{fig:sourceSetup3} show the spherical grid, with grid points in blue and 12000 randomly generated neutrino events in white.
 This number of neutrinos is close to the expectation for the data analysis and they are distributed according to the visibility of ANTARES.
-In order to better illustrate the steps of the analysis method, two artificial point sources with 12 and 18 events respectively have been added at a declination of $-70^{\circ}$.
+In order to better illustrate the steps of the analysis method, two artificial point sources with 12 and 18~events, respectively, have been added at a declination of $-70^{\circ}$, see Figures~\ref{fig:sourceSetup3} and \ref{fig:sourceSetup4}.